benders5e/benders5e/waterbender.md

 At 6th level, you learn to synchronize your control of water with your movement.
 You gain the ability to move across liquids.
 <!--When you do so, your speed is doubled.-->

+### ?
+Also at 6th level, ... *[Some element-specific ability.]*

 <!--div style="height:1em;">
 </div-->
 ### Versatile Reaction
-At 6th level, you react quickly and strategically when you are hit by a melee attack.
+Beginning at 9th level, you react quickly and strategically when you are hit by a melee attack.
 By spending 1 chi point (from your upcoming turn), you can use your reaction to do one of the following:

 #### Freeze
 You encase your attacker's hands in ice.
 At the beginning of each of their turns, they can make a Strength saving throw against your bending DC.